 Persistent Deviation for Generation

-Persistent Deviation for generation applies to (i) Dispatchable Energy Resources operating in the BPA Balancing Authority Area and (ii) Variable Energy Resources operating in the BPA Balancing Authority Area that are participating in the Customer Supplied Generation Imbalance (“CSGI”) Pilot Program.
+Persistent Deviation for generation applies to Dispatchable Energy Resources operating in the BPA Balancing Authority Area.

 The following penalty charges shall apply to each Persistent Deviation (GRSP III.42):

 No credit is given for negative deviations (actual generation greater than scheduled) for any hour(s) that the imbalance is a Persistent Deviation (as determined by BPA).